Dumbris/streamsaver/README.md

 ==Prerequiments

-GStreamer lib
-python 3.6
-pip3 util (can be installed with 'apt-get install python3-pip') virtualenv setuptools (can be installed with 'pip3 install virtualenv setuptools')
+GStreamer 1.0 (Use command 'sudo apt install gstreamer1.0') python 3.6 pip3 util (can be installed with 'sudo apt install python3-pip') virtualenv setuptools (can be installed with 'pip3 install virtualenv setuptools')

 ==Setup deveploment environment